Summary

 - Coit Tower: worth the admission fee ($10?) imo.

 - Alcatraz: short ferry ride from Embarcadero.
-It’s fun, but only go if you have time to spend half a day there.
+It’s fun for history enjoyers, but only go if you have time to spend half a day there (and don’t have anything better to spend your money on).

 Nature